Egypt says foreign minister discussed Qatar with U.S. Secretary of State

-CAIRO U.S. Secretary of State Rex Tillerson spoke by telephone with Egyptian foreign minister Sameh Shoukry on Monday to discuss the Qatar crisis, Egypt's foreign ministry said in a statement.
+CAIRO (Reuters) - U.S. Secretary of State Rex Tillerson spoke by telephone with Egyptian foreign minister Sameh Shoukry on Monday to discuss the Qatar crisis, Egypt's foreign ministry said in a statement.

 The statement did not give any details of the call.